 No. Our product liability attorneys will review your case free of charge.
 If it is determined that you have a potentially viable claim, we will represent you on a contingency basis wherein we pay for all costs.
 Only if we recover on your behalf are these costs repaid from the settlement or verdict.
 If we are unable to successfully prosecute your case you will owe us nothing.

-For more information and a private, no obligation consultation, call us toll free at 1-800-736-9085 or fill out the form below.
+For more information and a private, no obligation consultation, call us toll free at 1-800-736-9085 or fill out our contact form.